DSC-Capstone/dsc-capstone.github.io/mentors.md

 You should require that students meet with you in office hours every ~3 weeks in Quarter 1.
 You should hold at least one hour of regularly scheduled office hours per week.
 You might do this by specifying a few times that you'll be immediately available via email/Slack/Zoom to answer student questions.
 If students are unable to meet your regularly scheduled office hours, you may need to meet with them by appointment.

-**IMPORTANT**{: .label .label-red } Decide how you will hold office hours, and add the details to the [Mentors and Domains](https://docs.google.com/spreadsheets/d/1WSSB0kXRisLVnvrckY0VpJ8mPBt4yNXCyNfEAJ7x2J8/edit#gid=637456872) sheet.
+**IMPORTANT**{: .label .label-red } Decide how you will hold office hours, and add the details to the [Domains and Mentors](https://docs.google.com/spreadsheets/d/1WSSB0kXRisLVnvrckY0VpJ8mPBt4yNXCyNfEAJ7x2J8/edit#gid=637456872) sheet.

 ### Assignments